devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 they are running.
 Malicious node operators could choose to not distribute these rewards but instead pocket them themselves.

-Furthermore, and most importantly, node operators have no ownership of the ETH that are locked in their validators.
+Furthermore, and most importantly, node operators have no ownership of the PLS that are locked in their validators.
 This means that whatever incentive they have to run the nodes benevolently could be offset by a more financially lucrative incentive.
-One example could be a short position in stETH that becomes profitable.
-As the staked ETH are not owned by the operators, this is very much possible due to slashing as can be seen in the following example (assuming the Merge has already happened and according to current spec):
+One example could be a short position in stPLS that becomes profitable.
+As the staked PLS are not owned by the operators, this is very much possible due to slashing as can be seen in the following example (assuming the Merge has already happened and according to current spec):

 - A malicious node operator executes 2 attestations to the same target on all of their controlled validator nodes.
 At the time of this writing, single validators run up to ~8,000 nodes of the ~400, nodes currently on the Beacon Chain).
-- Each node gets slashed by 1 ETH, reducing the amount of ETH in the protocol by ~8,000 or ~0.1% of Lido's total supply.
+- Each node gets slashed by 1 ETH, reducing the amount of PLS in the protocol by ~8,000 or ~0.1% of Lido's total supply.
 - After 18 days, the validators get slashed again based on the amount of validators that have been slashed in the previous 16 days: Each validator loses ~1.8 ETH.